 How to Show Seconds on Ubuntu’s Clock & Calendar

-You can show seconds on Ubuntu’s clock and calendar by enabling a simple setting in the system’s Appearance preferences.
+You can show seconds on Ubuntu’s clock and calendar by enabling a specific option within the system settings.

-Ubuntu’s default clock and calendar display only hours and minutes on the top panel, a common configuration for the Debian-based operating system.
+Ubuntu’s default clock and calendar on the top panel typically displays only hours and minutes.
+This is a common default for the Debian-based operating system.

-This quick visual change helps if you need precise timing for tasks or want a more granular view of the time on your desktop.
+This straightforward customization helps you get a more precise view of the time right on your desktop.

 Display seconds on the clock and calendar in Ubuntu Linux